-The role of the LSB is to monitor and enforce the Lending Code and to ensure participating banks provide a fair deal to their Personal and Micro-Enterprise* customers.
-Recent amendments have been made to the Lending Code to include the appeals process and the LSB will be reviewing the Independent Reviewer's report and recommendations carefully.
+The role of the LSB is to monitor and enforce The Standards of Lending Practice and to ensure participating banks provide a fair deal to their Personal and Micro-Enterprise* customers.

 * A Micro-Enterprise is defined as a business that employs fewer than 10 persons and has a turnover or annual balance sheet that does not exceed €2million.

 ANY PROPERTY GIVEN AS SECURITY, WHICH MAY INCLUDE YOUR HOME, MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE OR OTHER DEBTS SECURED ON IT.